Killa Hakan

 Hakan Durmuş (born 3 March 1973), better known by his stage name Killa Hakan, is a Germany born Turkish rapper and songwriter.

 Biography

-Born in Berlin, West Germany, Hakan is one of the first Turkish rappers, and the first hardcore/gangsta rapper in Turkey.
+Born in Berlin, West Germany, Hakan is one of the first Turkish rappers, and one of the first hardcore and gangsta rapper in Turkey.
 Before turning to music, he was a 36 Boys gang member and imprisoned for burglary, bank robbery, and wounding.

 Hakan started his professional music career by joining the band Islamic Force of Boe B. In 1997, they published the album "Mesaj".
 After Islamic Force separated, Hakan continued as a solo artist.

-So far, Hakan has released nine albums, the latest being "Son Mohakan" released in January.
+So far, Hakan has released 12 albums, the latest being "Kreuzberg City" released in 2020.